jprochazk/hebi4/src/grammar.md

-a `return` appears either at the top-level, or in a function. if it appears at the top-level, then it must either contain a subexpression, or we must find something that can't possibly begin an expression, or the end of the file. similarly, for `return` in a function, we must find either the "end" keyword, an expression, or something that can't possibly begin an expression. for both of these, the parser must maintain a function that determines if the next token may begin an expression.
+a `return` appears either at the top-level, or in a function. if it appears at the top-level, then it must either contain a subexpression, or we must find something that can't possibly begin an expression, or the end of the file. similarly, for `return` in a function, we must find either the "}" character, an expression, or something that can't possibly begin an expression. for both of these, the parser must maintain a function that determines if the next token may begin an expression.
 ```